 The Bank participated in the SBA Paycheck Protection Program (PPP), which consisted of federally guaranteed loans intended to provide liquidity to small businesses to pay employees, rent, mortgage interest, and utilities.
 The loans may be forgiven upon certain conditions being met, including the business providing payroll documentation evidencing compliance with the program.
-The Bank began accepting PPP applications in April 2020 and originated approximately \$1.14 billion of PPP loans and collected approximately \$39.9 million of related processing fees from the SBA during the year ended December 31, 2020.
+The Bank originated approximately \$447.8 million and \$1.14 billion of PPP loans for the years ended December 31, 2021 and 2020, respectively and collected approximately \$20.3 million and \$39.9 million of related processing fees from the SBA during the years ended December 31, 2021 and 2020, respectively.
 Processing fees were deferred and are being recognized as income over the original contractual life of the loan.
 Upon forgiveness, any remaining deferred processing fee is immediately recognized as income.
-During the year ended December 31, 2020, approximately \$8.9 million of PPP loans were forgiven or paid in full and approximately \$12.8 million of processing fees were recognized as interest and fees on loans in the consolidated statement of comprehensive income.
-As of December 31, 2020, the Company had approximately \$1.13 billion of PPP loans outstanding with related deferred processing fees of approximately \$27.1 million.
+During the year ended December 31, 2021, approximately \$1.49 billion of PPP loans were forgiven or paid in full and approximately \$45.5 million of processing fees were recognized as interest and fees on loans in the consolidated statement of comprehensive income.
+As of December 31, 2021 and 2020, the Bank had approximately \$88.5 million and \$1.13 billion of PPP loans outstanding, respectively, with related deferred processing fees of approximately \$2.0 million and \$27.1 million, respectively.
 PPP loans are included in the commercial and industrial loan class in the table above.

-The following table presents the activity in the allowance for credit losses by portfolio segment for the years ended December 31, 2020 and 2019:
+The following table presents the activity in the allowance for credit losses by portfolio segment for the years ended December 31, 2021 and 2020: